 - At the first sign of symptoms, teachers begin documentation.
 The child's symptoms are monitored and tracked through the center system.
-Parents receive real time notifications. - Parents are expected to pick up their child within the hour of being notified. - The ill child is kept isolated in the office and away from other children until parents or guardians arrive.
+Parents receive real time notifications.

+- Parents are expected to pick up their child as soon as possible.

+- The ill child is kept isolated in the office and away from other children until parents or guardians arrive.